 Go sit under a tree.
 Look out for birds nests while you walk.
 Forage for edible weeds.
 Pause and watch bees as they bumble by.
 Go cloudspotting, snorkelling or star gazing.
 Ramble through a forest or possum up a tree.
 Mentally high-five one the pollinators who helped make your dinner.

-For more ideas, check out this get outside kit.
+For more ideas, check out this beautiful A-Z "play outside" card deck.
 Use each letter in the kit to rekindle your connection to nature.

 You can’t build community without, well, community.

 By rebuilding community, we can renew democracy and the hope we invest in it.
 We can rebuild the system – the economy and democracy – from the roots upwards.